youkhi/agent-innovator-lab/README.md

 ```

 ### If you are using Azure ML Compute Instance
+- First you need to create and set up a compute instance on AI Foundry, then access the compute instance on Azure ML
 ```shell
 git clone https://github.com/Azure/agent-innovator-lab.git
 cd agent-innovator-lab && conda activate azureml_py310_sdkv2